 The OmniSeer approach for using prior knowledge is to capture an analyst's experience and knowledge in the form of a repository of Bayesian network fragments.
 These are then used to process intelligence reports.
 Analyses of, and conclusions about, the reports are presented to the analyst.
 If the analyst characterizes the reports differently than the OmniSeer system, these differences are captured from the analyst.
-The differences represent errors (normally on the part of OmniSeer), or that analyst's tacit knowledge - knowledge that was not previously represented or available to OmniSeer.
+The differences represent that analyst's tacit knowledge - knowledge that was not previously represented or available to OmniSeer.
 Tacit knowledge is represented as Bayesian network fragments and is added to the repository.